Modular Cleanroom Manufacturing for Hospital Pharmacies

 It is recommended that KIRO Fill be placed in an ISO Class 7 buffer room, adjacent to an ISO class 8 ante area, to obtain full beyond-use-dating of end products per USP Chapter 797 or comply with cGMP requirements.
 KIRO Fill may also be placed in a Segregated Compounding Area (SCA) that meets the requirements of USP Chapter 797.

-Contact our experts to discuss your sterile compounding needs and plans for the future.
+Contact our experts to discuss your sterile compounding needs and future plans.
+Our team is here to support you.